 Do I need to use seed sowing compost?

-Seedlings are tiny and delicate and therefore need a light compost so they can push through as they emerge from their seed says Steve, our plant buyer, says.
-Stay away from anything too heavy as this will smother the seedlings before they’ve had chance to surface.
-This results in poor germination rates and unhealthy plants.
+Seedlings are tiny and delicate and therefore need a light compost so they can push through as they emerge from their seed says Steve, our plant buyer.
+Stay away from anything too heavy as this will smother the seedlings before they’ve had chance to surface resulting in poor germination rates and unhealthy plants.

 Westland John Innes Seed Sowing Compost is perfect for bringing seeds to life and specially developed to help all seeds germinate successfully.